EpicoStudio/cover3d/readme.txt

 = Does this plugin work in the Classic Editor? =
 No, this plugin works exclusively in the Block Editor.

-= Does the hover effect work in touchscreen devices? = Since touchscreen devices do not include a “hover” state, the effect is disabled on them.
+= Does the hover animation work in touchscreen devices? = Since touchscreen devices do not include a “hover” state, the animation is disabled on them.

 = Where can I send feedback or support questions? = Please reach out via the official [plugin support forum](https://wordpress.org/support/plugin/cover3d).